 On April 7, 60 hours after the first indication of the outbreak, the mayor issued a water advisory, which included boiling of all water used for consumption.
 The public water supply for the more than 800,000 residents was contaminated putting the those who were immunocompromised at the greatest risk.
 In the days and weeks that followed, 11 investigatory teams studied the outbreak to document the largest water-borne outbreak to ever hit the U.S. One team originated with the Centers for Disease Control and Prevention (CDC), which dispatched Epidemic Intelligence Service (EIS) officers to the scene to help in the investigation.

 Origin of the disease detectives

-In a response to the threat of biological warfare during the Korean War, in 1951 the federal government established the Epidemic Intelligence Service (EIS) training program.
+In a response to the threat of biological warfare during the Korean War, in 1951 the federal government established the EIS training program.
 EIS officers soon became known as disease detectives, looking for the next infectious disease threat.
 In 1955, EIS officers established a national surveillance system that identified 260 polio cases that were traced to unsafe vaccines made by a single California pharmaceutical company.
 Identifying the cause of the illness allowed other manufacturers to claim their vaccines as being safe and restored public confidence in the immunization program, saving hundreds of children from a lifetime of disability.